|

 Disease Registry -

-entrusted with leadership of the California mental health system.
-DMH
+Health is entrusted with leadership of the California mental health

 CHHS

-20 million people who belong to managed health care plans.
-DHMC is
+people who belong to managed health care plans.
+DMHC is an operating division

-services to a larger untrusted network, usually the Internet.
-The
+larger untrusted network, usually the Internet.
+Typically managed by a

-purpose of a DMZ is to add an additional layer of security to an
+"firewall" the purpose of a DMZ is to add an additional layer of security to

-organization's perimeter so that an external attacker only has
+an organization's perimeter so that an external attacker only has access to

-access to facilities or content in the DMZ, rather than to internal
+facilities or content in the DMZ, rather than to internal network services.

 Router